 - .
 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALGs allow for a margin of safety. - Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples. - Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - na: not applicable. - mrem: millirems per year (a measure of radiation absorbed by the body) - ppb: micrograms per liter or parts per billion or one ounce in 7,350,000 gallons of water. - ppm: milligrams per liter or parts per million or one ounce in 7,350 gallons of water. - Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - na: not applicable. - mrem: millirems per year (a measure of radiation absorbed by the body) - ppb: micrograms per liter or parts per billion or one ounce in 7,350,000 gallons of water. - ppm: milligrams per liter or parts per million or one ounce in 7,350 gallons of water. - LRAA: Locational Running Annual Average - picocuries per liter (pCi/L): picocuries per liter is a measure of the radioactivity in water - Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.